CallumDyer/thundergolfer.github.io/collections/_posts/2021-11-04-from-data-eng-to-sys-admin-put-down-k8s.md

 ## Batch workloads and inelastic clusters

 Batch workloads by nature provide super bursty load to a compute platform.
 K8s is not out-of-the-box optimized for this kind of load.
 The managed cluster services (we use EKS) have fixed control plane management costs, so you pay something for the cluster 24/7 whether you have jobs running on it or not.
-It's not at all simple to fracture your cluster into multiple instances types to support the occassional high-memory of GPU-accelerated job that you need to run.
+It's not at all simple to fracture your cluster into multiple instances types to support the occasional high-memory of GPU-accelerated job that you need to run.
 We have for at least 18 months eagerly followed issue #724 on the aws/containers-roadmap: ['[EKS] [request]: Managed Nodes scale to 0'](https://github.com/aws/containers-roadmap/issues/724).
 Without 'scale to zero', each nodegroup must run at least one node 24/7, so your fixed costs can be in the thousands per-month depending on the instance types in you cluster.
 It's 2021, we can do better than this.

 At scale the default scheduling behaviour of K8s can wreck a batch job runner's SLOs.
 Specialist [batch job schedulers for K8s](https://github.com/atlassian/escalator) have been built to handle burstiness that it otherwise fails to handle.